 Launched in 2011.
 This mission's goal is to see Jupiter's clouds below to learn more about the gas giant and how our solar system came to be.

 Sojourner, Spirit, Opportunity, and Curiosity are the Mars Rovers that have landed on the red planet so far.
 They send back massive amounts of data.
 The program first launched Sojourner in 1997.
 Spirit and Opportunity in 2003, and Curiosity in 2011.
 Curiosity is still operational today.
-The latest Rover, Perseverance, should launch this year.

 In orbit around Mars since 2001, it collects information on the planet's climate and geology.